Emergency Nurse Practitioner

 - The Adult-Gerontology Acute Care Nurse Practitioner specialty teaches specialized care such as complex and continuous monitoring, intricate or invasive therapies, and interpretation of diagnostic testing for adults and geriatric populations.

-Applicants are required to have at least two years of current RN Experience, one full year of which must be as an RN in the Emergency Department.
+Applicants are required to have at least two years of current RN Experience, one full year of which must be as an RN in the Emergency Department, along with current ACLS and PALS certification.
 Our curriculum is offered in a modified distance learning format that allows you to earn your degree without having to relocate or give up employment.
 More Info >

 As an Emergency Nurse Practitioner, you can serve your patients in a variety of practice settings, such as: